yunheur/movieql-client/README.md

-# movieql-client
+# MovieQL

-nomadcoders - Client for the MovieQL API build widh Apoll
+Client for the MovieQL API built with Apollo